 Completed applications are reviewed on a rolling admission basis.
 Admissions requirements are as follows:

-- Official transcript of a Bachelor’s degree from a regionally accredited institution in the field of computer science, mathematics, engineering or other appropriate field of study
+- An official transcript of a bachelor's degree from a regionally accredited institution.
+While no specific academic background is required for admission, preference is given to applicants with undergraduate majors in computer science, mathematics, engineering or a related field of study

 - Professional resume